 We recommend having a set of good thermometers on hand, one that can provide an instant reading and another for constant monitoring that can measure the internal temperature of your turkey while it is in the oven.
 For these purposes we strongly recommend the ThermoWorks Thermapen Mk4 as an excellent all-purpose instant-read thermometer.
 It’s extremely durable and provides a quick and accurate thermal reading you can rely on.
 The second thermometer we recommend is the ThermoWorks ChefAlarm.
-It is perfect for items that require accurate temperature reading over an extended period of time.
-This makes it great for roasting a turkey, but you can also use it when smoking meat, deep frying, home brewing, or sous vide.
-These two thermometers will help make your Thanksgiving turkey the best you’ve ever roasted, but they’ll also come in handy all year long.
+It is perfect for items that require accurate temperature reading over an extended period of time, making it great for roasting a turkey.

 To Baste or Not to Baste?